resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 -- *Slide End* --

+**Note:** Introduce Anna, our persona who will be guiding the rest of the course.

 > A researcher, Anna Prentice wants fire up a website to share some some information about her kitten project with the
 > world.